makozi/send-sms/README.md

+# Project Title

-# Sending SMS from Web
+## Sending SMS from Web

 A Web App that sends SMS messages using Node.js, Express, and Nexmo SMS API.

 ![screencast](public/images/screenshot.PNG)

+## Getting Started

+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+### Prerequisites

+Node.js and NPM

 ## Running This Demo Locally on Your Machine